-The Council spent £2.6m on the Internal Audit side of IAIS in 2020/21 and recovered £2.1m from the partnering boroughs (£2m expenditure and £1.6m income in 2019/20).
-The Council spent £0.1m on the Investigations Service in 2019/20 which is unchanged from 2018/19.
+The Council spent £1.5m on the Internal Audit side of IAIS in 2022/23 and recovered £1m from the partnering boroughs (£2.1m expenditure and £1.6m income in 2021/22).

 Pension Shared Service

 The Pension Shared Service is a five-borough service that administers the Local Government Pension Scheme for the London Boroughs of Camden, Merton, Richmond, Waltham Forest and Wandsworth, with Wandsworth Council as the host.